Serena Williams: From mean streets to Grand Slam tennis queen

 New York (AFP) – Serena Williams went from learning tennis on public courts in a notorious American gangland neighborhood to becoming a superstar for a generation and perhaps the greatest player in history.

-Now, the 40-year-old legend is preparing for what is likely to be her final tournament at the US Open which starts Monday.
+Now, the 40-year-old legend is heading for retirement after almost certainly playing her last match, a three-set defeat to Ajla Tomljanovic at the US Open on Friday.

+"I'm ready to be a mom and explore a different version of myself," she said as she looked ahead to family time with daughter Olympia.

 Serena became an African-American icon in a white-dominated sport, winning 23 Grand Slam titles and smashing aside milestones with a determination as powerful as the raw energy that defines her shotmaking magic.